GaryLuoLuo/Front-end-Developer-Interview-Questions/src/questions/css-questions.md

 * Can you explain the difference between px, em and rem as they relate to font sizing?
     - Pixel ( px )
-    - em: computed font-size of that element’s parent.
+    - em: 3 rem means 3 times of the size of default size of the parent
     - rem: relative to the root html element
     - Element ( em ) and Root element ( rem )  are responsive units interpreted into equivalent px unit by the browser.
 * Can you give an example of a pseudo class?
 Can you provide an example use case for a pseudo class?